saucelabs/sauce-docs/docs/error-reporting/workflow-integrations/alerting-ops/opsgenie.md

 ---
 id: opsgenie
-title: OpsGenie
+title: OpsGenie Integration with Backtrace
 sidebar_label: OpsGenie
 description: Integrate Backtrace with OpsGenie.
 ---
 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';
 import useBaseUrl from '@docusaurus/useBaseUrl';

-## OpsGenie Integration
 This guide goes through the steps necessary to integrate Backtrace with OpsGenie.
 Setting up integration with the OpsGenie ticketing system requires a valid OpsGenie REST API URL, as well as a valid username and password.

 The steps in this process are: